antifold

 Turing Machines

-Below: a tiny program that increments a unary number (a run of 1’s).
-It moves right over 1’s until it finds blank, writes a 1, and halts.
-Simple, but you can see the head walking, the local edit, and the stop: exactly how bigger programs behave.
+Below is a tiny program that increments a unary number (a run of 1s).
+It walks right over the 1s until it finds a blank, writes a 1, and halts.
+Simple, almost trivially so.
+But watch the head moving, the tape being modified, the halt condition.
+This is exactly how every computation works at its core: read, decide, write, move, repeat.

 state=q0